Lauren Boebert: Efforts to impeach President Biden

 Boebert twice attempted to impeach President Joe Biden.
 In September 2021, she submitted a resolution to impeach him and another to impeach Vice President Kamala Harris over the withdrawal of United States troops from Afghanistan.

 Boebert made another attempt in June 2023, when she filed a privileged resolution to bypass House leadership and bring impeachment articles against Biden for his immigration and border protection policies to the floor for a vote.
 The House voted instead to refer the matter to the Homeland Security and Judiciary committees.

+Leak of Hillary Clinton testimony photo

+On February 26, 2026, Boebert leaked a photo of Hillary Clinton during Clinton's testimony deposition concerning Jeffrey Epstein to conservative podcaster Benny Johnson, who then posted the photo on social media.
+Boebert's leak of the photo was in violation of ethics protocol rules set up by the House Oversight and Government Reform Committee, which such content being vulnerable to editing with the intent of creating political theatrics, and would result in Clinton's testimony being put on hold briefly.